NetickNetworking/NetickDocumentation/articles/sandboxing.md

 - Use `Sandbox.Log`, `Sandbox.LogWarning`, and `Sandbox.LogError` instead of Unity equivalents.
 These will include the name of the sandbox at the start of the log message.

+- Use `Sandbox.FindObjectOfType`, `Sandbox.FindObjectsOfType`, `Sandbox.FindGameObjectWithTag`, and `Sandbox.FindGameObjectsWithTag` instead of Unity equivalents.
+The Netick methods respect the running sandboxes, and only try to find objects in the Sandbox's scene.

 Some useful properties on `NetworkSandbox` for working with multiple sandboxes:
 ```cs